-Lean, mean, and with mouthfuls of sharp teeth, Moray Eels are one of the most interesting fish around.
+Snowflake eels are lean and mean.
+Not to mention their mouthfuls of sharp teeth.
+No wonder Moray Eels are one of the most interesting fish around.
 But even beginner aquarists know that these eels grow huge and aren’t a good fish to try out…Right?

 Getting to Know the Snowflake Moray Eel